Skip to content

 The full review

 At 98.11% DEET this is about as much active as you can buy, and it sits firmly in our recommended, maximum-protection tier.
 The evidence behind DEET is as settled as repellent science gets, the skin safety reads clean, and 3 of 4 audited claims hold up, so almost nothing drags it down.
-We model 6 to 8 hours of complete mosquito protection and 3 to 6 against ticks; the label's up to 10 hours counts reduced biting rather than bite-free time, and the real payoff of going this high is durability against sweat and rain.
+We model 6 to 8 hours of complete mosquito protection and 5 to 7 against ticks; the label's 'up to 10 hours' counts reduced biting rather than bite-free time, and the real payoff of going this high is durability against sweat and rain, not a dramatically longer complete window.
 The only knock is a modest transparency ding for disclosing every active but not the full inert list.
 Worth remembering this strength can craze plastics and synthetics and is not meant for infants.

 Scorecard